json420/degu/doc/degu.client.rst

         The client socket timeout in seconds, or ``None`` for no timeout.

+        The default is ``90`` seconds, or this can be overridden via a *timeout* keyword argument provided to the constructor.

+        :meth:`Client.create_socket()` sets the socket timeout to
+        :attr:`Client.timeout` for all new sockets it creates.

     .. attribute:: bodies

         A namedtuple exposing the IO abstraction API.